joshjung/strapi-nuxt-starter-kit/README.md

 - [Traefik Edge Router](https://containo.us/traefik/)
 - [Docker Deployment](https://www.docker.com/)

-The default blog model includes:

-- Blog Posts
-- Blog Series (collection of Blog Posts)
-- Blog Post Categories (generic categories for blog posts)
-- Links (generic links that can be grouped and organized with posts)
-- Images (generic image upload for hero image, etc.)

-There is a full default layout, including:

-- Home Page
-- Blog Post by id
-- Blog Series by id

-You will probably end up changing all the styling of the above, but I include it just so you can get started with something :)
+There is no default model for Strapi.
+This was branched from [strapi-nuxt-blog-starter-kit](https://github.com/joshjung/strapi-nuxt-starter-kit) when I realized I needed more flexibility in making small side projects.

 # Getting Started

-## One-Time Setup.sh
+## One-Time `scripts/setup.sh`

 Make sure that `node` is installed on your system.
 I built this using version `12.16.1`.

 Then run:

-    chmod +x setup.sh
+    cd scripts && chmod +x setup.sh && ./setup.sh
-    ./setup.sh

 This file only needs to be run once.